pepoviola/Twitter-notifyme/README.md

 ### Note ###
- of course you need node.js to run it
+ * of course you need node.js to run it

+ * Thanks to @dual3nigma (for test and the advices)

 ---